Connor Wong Player Props: Red Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Phillies pitching staff ranks fifth in MLB.

-- The Phillies have the 27th-ranked team ERA across all MLB pitching staffs (5.10).
+- The Phillies have the 27th-ranked team ERA among all MLB pitching staffs (5.15).

-- Phillies pitchers combine to surrender 35 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Phillies pitchers combine to surrender 35 total home runs at a rate of one per game (to rank 13th in baseball).

-- Falter (0-5) takes the mound for the Phillies in his seventh start of the season.
-He's put together a 5.01 ERA in 32 1/3 innings pitched, with 22 strikeouts.
+- The Phillies will send Walker (2-2) out for his seventh start of the season.
+He is 2-2 with a 6.91 ERA and 29 strikeouts in 28 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Houston Astros, when he threw 4 1/3 innings, allowing four earned runs while giving up eight hits.
+- In his last time out on Tuesday against the Los Angeles Dodgers, the right-hander went 3 1/3 innings, allowing eight earned runs while surrendering eight hits.

-- In six games this season, the 26-year-old has a 5.01 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .281 to his opponents.
+- The 30-year-old has amassed an ERA of 6.91, with 9.1 strikeouts per nine innings, in six games this season.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.